Trippnology/js8-web/README.md

 npm install
 ```

-In the future, js8-web could be published to npm to enable install with just `npm i -g js8-web`, and/or packaged into a binary so users don't need NodeJS installed at all.
+In the future, js8-web could be published to npm to enable install with just `npm i -g js8-web`.

 ## Usage